 \section{Rational top-forms and rational soft limit:}

-It is worth to remark on which kind of nonplanar on-shell diagrams can have rational top-forms.
-We address this question by building an equivalent relation between \textit{rational top-form}, and \textit{rational soft limit}: If the soft limit of auxiliary line leads to additional constraints such that $c_i\over c_j$ being a rational function of $C$-minors for all non-vanishing $c_i$ in the added row of ${C^\prime}$, we call this soft limit \textit{a rational soft limit}.
-When the soft limit of the auxiliary line is a rational soft limit, then the no-bridge diagram with the auxiliary momentum line can have a rational top-form if and only if the no-bridge diagram has a rational top-form.
+Now we study on which kind of nonplanar on-shell diagrams can have rational top-forms.
+We address this question by building an equivalent relation between \textit{rational top-form} and \textit{rational soft limit}.
+If the soft limit of auxiliary line leads to additional constraints such that $c_i\over c_j$ is a rational function of $C$-minors for all non-vanishing $c_i$ in the added row of ${C^\prime}$, we call this soft limit \textit{a rational soft limit}.

+When the soft limit of the auxiliary line is a rational soft limit, then the NB diagram with auxiliary line has a rational top-form if and only if the original NB diagram has a rational top-form.